muffato/muffato.github.io/publis.md

 </dd>
 <dt>Quest for Orthologs Entails Quest for Tree of Life: In Search of the Gene Stream.</dt>
 <dd>
-Boeckmann B, Marcet-Houben M, Rees JA, Forslund K, Huerta-Cepas J, Muffato M, Yilmaz P, Xenarios I, Bork P, Lewis SE, Gabaldón T, Quest for Orthologs Species Tree Working Group. \\
+Boeckmann B, Marcet-Houben M, Rees JA, Forslund K, Huerta-Cepas J, Muffato M, _et al._ \\
 _Genome biology and evolution_ 7(7):1988-1999, 2015 Jul
 </dd>
 <dt>Big data and other challenges in the quest for orthologs.</dt>